 Let us take care of compliance for you

-If you don’t have the time or expertise to manage health and safety internally (and in truth, not many employers do), the safest way to ensure your business stays on the right track is with support from an experienced health and safety company.
+If you don’t have the time or expertise to manage health and safety internally (and in truth, not many employers do), the safest way to ensure your business stays on the right track is with support from an expert health and safety company.

 When was the last time you conducted a risk assessment?
 Do you have a robust and effective Health & Safety Policy in place?
 What about safe systems of work, a near-miss reporting procedure, or a Health & Safety Handbook?
 Who are your competent persons for health and safety?

 All of these things are key to effective health and safety management and compliance – and are just some of the things a good health and safety company can help with.

 Ellis Whittam is one of the UK’s leading providers of fixed-fee Health & Safety support.
 Established in 2004, we have built a national reputation for providing a bespoke, high-quality service at a fair and fixed price.